sylvainhalle/AntRun/Readme.md

   by the dependency.
 AntRun checks if this class name is present in the classpath; if not, it will download the files specified in the `files` section
-- `files`: a list of either `jar` or `zip` elements, each containing a URL to a JAR file, or an archive of JAR files.
+- `files`: a list of either `jar`, `zip` or `tgz` elements, each containing a URL to a JAR file, or an archive of JAR files.
 AntRun downloads these files and places them in either the `dep` or the `lib` folders of the project (both are in the classpath).
-If the URL is a zip, it also unzips the content of the archive.
+If the URL is a zip or tgz, it also unzips the content of the archive.
 - `bundle`: when this element has the value `true`, the dependency is copied to the `dep` folder; otherwise, it is copied to the `lib` folder.
 As was said, both are in the classpath, but only the JARs in the `dep` folder are